 HEPPP funding allocated to each university is shown in the following spreadsheet.

 For further information on the calculation of grant amounts see the Other Grants Guidelines (Education) 2012.

 HEPPP evaluation (2016)

 View the evaluation report for HEPPP.

-Previously most Partnerships funding was allocated through competitive grants rounds.
+From 2011 to 2014, Partnerships funding was allocated through competitive grants rounds.

 Projects funded through this component can be found on the following pages: